EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 that allows the portability of workloads across multiple providers, and enables bringing computing to data.
-The current implementation is focused on Infrastructure-as-a-Service (IaaS) services, but can be easily applied to Platform-as-a-Service (PaaS) and Software-as-a-Servcice (SaaS) layers.
+The current implementation is focused on Infrastructure-as-a-Service (IaaS) services, but can be easily applied to Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS) layers.

 Each resource centre of the federated infrastructure operates a _Cloud Management Framework (CMF)_ according to its own preferences and constraints and